Our current membership fees:

 Team trial entry

 Team entries are for three competitors in the same event, competing in any class.
 Teams can be a mixture of bikes, cars, sidecar outfits and three-wheelers.

 Insurance supplied by the ACU or the MCC only covers basic Road Traffic Act (RTA) requirements.
 The insurance is third party cover only while on the road and in trial sections, but does not apply for competitor to competitor scrapes or crunches.
 Bike insurance is included with your ACU trials registration.

 There are some clubs that are invited to enter MCC events as defined in the event Additional Standard Regulations.
 Members of these clubs do not require MCC membership.
 These clubs are:

-- All Classes – Vintage Sports Car Club (VSCC), Vintage Motor Cycle Club (VMCC), the British Armed Forces Motorcycle Association and the Federation of British Police Motor Clubs riding motor cycles.
+- All Classes – Vintage Sports Car Club (VSCC).
+Trail Riders Fellowship (TRF), Vintage Motor Cycle Club (VMCC), the British Armed Forces Motorcycle Association and the Federation of British Police Motor Clubs riding motor cycles.

 - Class R only – Allard Owners Club, BSA Bantam Owners Club, Crash Box & Classic Car Club, MG Car Club, Morgan Sports Car Club, Morgan Three Wheeler Club, Torbay Motor Club, TR Register, Windwhistle Motor Club, Woolbridge Motor Club.